eclipsesource/tabris-plugin-calendar/README.md

 ## Example

-The following snippet how the widget can be used in an app:
+The following snippet shows how the widget can be used in an app:

 ```javascript
 var page = tabris.create("Page", {